vendia/blog/posts/2022-10-06-growth-marketing-b2b-saas.md

 Content marketing is the basis for any B2B SaaS.
 Why?
 Because content is great at building trust, educating your customer, _and_ helping you articulate who you are and what you do.

 Startups bring on their first marketer as they transition from founder-led sales to marketing or sales-led customer acquisition.
 Blog posts, videos, infographics, recorded webcasts, and white papers are vehicles that scale your founders’ high profile, high-octane stories.
-At Vendia, our co-founder, Tim Wagner, is our most [prolific writer ](https://www.vendia.net/blog/author/tim-wagner)— he probably writes a white paper a month.
+At Vendia, our co-founder, Tim Wagner, is our most [prolific writer](https://www.vendia.net/blog/author/tim-wagner)— he probably writes a white paper a month.

 But wait, what about SEO and ranking on Google?
 Isn’t that what content marketing is _really_ all about?
 I want my “free” website traffic!